Juventus turmoil: Raided by police and struggling in Serie A - WHIZ News

 Much uncertainty, though, hangs over its leadership in the coming weeks after financial police searched the club’s offices in Turin and Milan on Friday to gather information relating to player transfers and agent dealings between 2019 and this year.

-Prosecutors are investigating whether Juventus, which is listed on the Milan stock exchange, misled investors — particularly whether invoices for non-existent transactions were issued to demonstrate income that in turn could be deemed false accounting.
-The complexity of the case could center on challenges around determining how much above the expected value of a transfer a player is worth.
+Prosecutors are investigating whether someone at the club, which is listed on the Milan stock exchange, cashed in on illegal commissions from transfer and loans of players.
+The case is also exploring if investors were misled with invoices being issued for non-existent transactions to demonstrate income that in turn could be deemed false accounting.

 Juventus confirmed that its president, Andrea Agnelli, was under investigation along with vice president Pavel Nedved, a decorated former player, chief financial officer Stefano Cerrato and other former staff.